 - Walk your dog daily.
 It is good exercise for both of you. - Teach your dog to fetch a ball or Frisbee and practice with him as often as possible. - Teach your dog a few commands and/or tricks.
 Practice these commands and/or tricks every day for five to ten minutes. - Take an obedience class with your dog and practice daily what you have learned. - Provide interesting toys to keep your dog busy when you are not home.
-You can also rotate the toys to keep them interesting. - Keep your dog inside when you are unable to supervise him. - If you work very long days, take your dog to a "doggie day care," or ask a friend or neighbor to walk your dog.
+You can also rotate the toys to keep them interesting (see our handout: "Dog Toys and How to Use Them"). - Keep your dog inside when you are unable to supervise him. - If you work very long days, take your dog to a "doggie day care," or ask a friend or neighbor to walk your dog.